Honeywell Aerospace

-Honeywell Aerospace is a manufacturer of aircraft engines and avionics, as well as a producer of auxiliary power units (APUs) and other aviation products.
+Honeywell Aerospace Technologies is a manufacturer of aircraft engines and avionics, as well as a producer of auxiliary power units (APUs) and other aviation products.
 Headquartered in Phoenix, Arizona, it is a division of the Honeywell International conglomerate.
-It generates approximately $10 billion in annual revenue from a 50/50 mix of commercial and defense contracts.
+It generates approximately $15 billion in annual revenue from a 50/50 mix of commercial and defense contracts.

 The company experienced a boom during World War II, when it equipped bomber planes with avionics and invented the autopilot.
 After the war, it transitioned to a heavier focus on peacetime applications.
 Today, Honeywell produces space equipment, turbine engines, auxiliary power units, brakes, wheels, synthetic vision, runway safety systems, and other avionics.

 A Honeywell APU was used in the notable emergency landing of US Airways Flight 1549, and a Honeywell blackbox survived under sea for years, thus exceeding by far its specified limits to reveal the details of the crash of Air France Flight 447.
 The company was also involved in the making of 2001: A Space Odyssey and in 90 percent of U.S. space missions.
-It's involved in the U.S. NextGen program and Europe's SESAR program for advancing avionics.
+It is involved in the U.S. NextGen program and Europe's SESAR program for advancing avionics.

-President Barack Obama awarded a Honeywell employee the National Medal of Technology for his contributions to air flight safety technology.
+President Barack Obama awarded longtime Honeywell engineer Don Bateman the National Medal of Technology in 2010 for his contributions to air flight safety technology.
 The company owns dozens of patents related to NextGen technology, aircraft windshields, turbochargers, and more.
 It was also involved in an 11-year-long patent dispute regarding ring laser gyroscope technology.

 Business

-Honeywell Aerospace is responsible for about thirty percent of Honeywell’s total revenue with half from commercial contracts and half from defense contracts.
-The division generates $10 billion in annual sales with $2 billion in profit.
+Honeywell Aerospace Technologies is responsible for over thirty percent of Honeywell's total revenue with half from commercial contracts and half from defense contracts.
+The division generates $15 billion in annual sales.
 In 2010, 75 percent of revenue was from the Americas.

 Honeywell expects future revenue sources to be more geographically diverse as aviation grows in emerging markets like India and Africa.
 In these regions, a lack of ground support encourages the use of additional cockpit avionics to prevent crashes and determine flight routes.
-Honeywell publishes a regular business aviation forecast, which acknowledged a significant decline from 2008 to 2010, but expects recovery to 2008 levels by 2017.
+Honeywell publishes a regular business aviation forecast, which acknowledged a significant decline from 2008 to 2010, but expected recovery to 2008 levels by 2017.